-Since yellow tends to turn people away, Swiss Coffee is often much more popular than Linen White because it feels warm without so much of the yellow undertone poking through (most of the time).
+Since yellow tends to turn people away, Swiss Coffee is often much more popular than Linen White because it feels like a warm white without so much of the yellow undertone poking through (most of the time).

 Simply White was Ben Moore’s Color of the Year in 2016, and it has been a very popular shade ever since.